 Online Registration Process

-All international students are required to attend the welcome activities provided by the Global Education Office (GEO); activities are held a few days before the start of classes and during the first week at ULACIT.
-All incoming students are required to purchase a welcome package (see “Fees” section).
-You can find more information in this guide and in the fact sheet.
+All international students are required to attend welcome activities provided by the Global Education Office (GEO); activities are held the week prior to the start of classes.

 Not possible as part of the exchange.
 To learn about fee-based placement options, which would include a required fee-based Spanish course, please contact ULACIT for details.